-Built on the Linux OS and Docker containers, the data science software stack comprises the NVIDIA CUDA-X AI which is a collection of NVIDIA’s GPU acceleration libraries, and that can stimulate deep learning, machine learning, and data analysis.
+Built on the Linux OS and Docker containers, the data science software stack comprises the NVIDIA CUDA-X AI which is a collection of NVIDIA’s GPU acceleration libraries, and that can stimulate deep learning, and machine learning, and data analysis.

-NVIDIA RAPIDS is a set of GPU-accelerated libraries analytics that enables data preparation, traditional machine learning and graph analytics.
+NVIDIA RAPIDS is a set of GPU-accelerated libraries analytics that enables data preparation, traditional machine learning, and graph analytics.

 Furthermore, the NVIDIA GPU-accelerated Data Science Workstation is enterprise-ready and offers optional support software and containers along with deep learning and machine learning structures.